wts-thomas/wts-elementor-onboarding/readme.txt

 = 0.2.0 - 12-16-2022 =
 * Sidebar support and declarations for LifterLMS
+* Appearance default declaration for buttons and inputs

 = 0.1.0 - 12-16-2022 =
 * Initial Release